m-lab/website/_pages/bigquery_quickstart.md

 ## BigQuery API

-Given the resources and expertise, you can develop your own application that uses M-Lab data.
+Given the resources and expertise, you can develop your own application that uses M-Lab data using your own Google Cloud Platform Project.
 To learn more about building a custom application, refer to the [Google Cloud Platform Console documentation](https://cloud.google.com/docs/){:target="_blank"}

 ### Using a Service Account

-If you want to querying BigQuery via a service account (e.g., @developer.gserviceaccount.com) that cannot join the M-Lab Discuss group, please email [support@measurementlab.net](mailto:support@measurementlab.net) so that we can enable your account manually.
+If you want to query M-Lab data using a service account (e.g., @developer.gserviceaccount.com) associated with your GCP application, please email [support@measurementlab.net](mailto:support@measurementlab.net) so that we can add your account to M-Lab Discuss manually. **Please note that as of this writing, M-Lab has not confirmed whether service accounts associated with external GCP projects will incur billing costs for querying M-Lab datasets, tables, and views.** We hope to test this and update this document accordingly in the near future.